[Last updated: 26 July 2003]

 Mary and Robert Kirkwood's children:

-E. Catherine Eleanor (1861-1940).
-Catherine was born March 9, 1861, near West Liberty.
-She was also known as "Ella."
+E. Catherine Eleanor Stembel Duff.
+(1861-1940).
+Catherine was born March 9, 1861, near West Liberty, Ohio.
+She was known as "Ella."
 Catherine married John K. Duff on December 20, 1885.
 She was 24.
 I believe John was three years older than she.
-Catherine and John attended Joseph and Mary's 59th wedding anniversary.
-The newspaper article indicated they were living in Rushylvania (Logan County), Ohio.
+Ella and John attended Joseph and Mary's 59th wedding anniversary.
+The newspaper article indicated they were living in Rushylvania (Logan County), Ohio, at the time.
+Ella and John had three children, and lived in Logan County, Ohio, their whole lives.

 John died April 22, 1936; Catherine lived four more years.
 She passed away on October 9, 1940, at the age of 79.

-G. William Henry (1867-1946).
-William was born February 27, 1867, near West Liberty.
+G. William Henry Stembel.
+(1867-1946).
+William was born February 27, 1867, near West Liberty, Ohio.
 He was Joseph and Mary's seventh child.
 William grew up on his father's farm.
 Little is known about his childhood.

 William married Helen Baldwin sometime around 1885.
 They had two daughters, Florence and Ruth.
 Just two months shy of her 31st birthday, Helen died, leaving William with two young children (Ruth was just a year-and-a-half old).
 Two years later, William married Rhoda Fultz.
 They had a child: a son named David.
 David was born in Washington Court House, Ohio (I assume David and Rhoda were living there at the time).

-At the time of the 1900 federal census--less than two years after David was born--William and Rhoda were living in Newport, Kentucky.
+At the time of the 1900 federal census--less than two years after David was born--William and Rhoda had moved to Newport, Kentucky.
 In 1910, they attended Joseph and Mary's 95th Anniversary.
 According to the newspaper account, they were still living in Newport.

-3. David Maynard.
-David was born September 28, 1898, at Washington Court House, Ohio--the first child born to William's new wife Rhoda.
-His parents soon moved to Newport, Kentucky, where he was raised.
-On January 20, 1926, he married Dorothy Edwards.
+On January 20, 1926, Maynard married Dorothy Edwards.
 They had two children, but the youngest died as an infant.
 Their oldest child was David, Jr.

 David made the Navy his career.
-He advanced through the ranks, and toward the end of his career was given responsibility for the Navy's Guided Missile Frigate program.
-David retired from the Navy in 1985.
+He advanced through the ranks, and eventually headed up the Navy's Guided Missile Frigate program.
+That was David's last assignment.
+He retired from the Navy in 1985 as a Captain.

-David and Judy lived in Silver Spring, just a few miles from this writer.
+David's family lived in Silver Spring, Maryland (just a few miles from this writer).
 David was an avid gardener; he also served as the local high school's swimming team announcer.
-In 1995 he died of complications of Crohn's Disease.
-Judy still lives in their Silver Spring home and works as a docent at the Hillwood Museum in nearby Washington, D.C.
+David died July 10, 1995, in Silver Spring and is buried in Arlington National Cemetery just a few feet from his distant cousin Adm.
+Roger Nelson Stembel.
+Judy continued to live in their Silver Spring home and work as a docent at the Hillwood Museum in nearby Washington, D.C.
+She now lives with a son.

 2. "History of Champaign County, Ohio" Vol II, p.
 804. Author and publisher unknown.